StefanScherer/mac-docker-desktop-box/README.md

 # Docker for Mac Beta

 This is a Vagrant test environment to run the Docker for Mac Beta in a VMware Fusion vagrant box.
 You need an OSX Vagrant box, eg. built with https://github.com/boxcutter/osx and VMware Fusion 8 and Vagrant 1.8.1.
+Or maybe one of the boxes at Altas https://atlas.hashicorp.com/boxes/search?utf8=✓&sort=&provider=&q=osx may help you skip the `packer build` step.

 ```
 vagrant up